 Jennifer “Jenny” Preece (1949 – ) is a professor and former Dean of the College of Information Studies at the University of Maryland, College Park.
-She dedicates her research to online communities, specifically identifying what makes such communities successful and how usability factors impact social behaviors online.
+She researches online communities, specifically identifying what makes such communities successful and how usability factors impact social behaviors online.

 In the early 1990s, Preece began to focus on the design and management of digital social media.
 She became fascinated with determining the motives behind participation in social media and examining the relationship between usability and sociability.
 During her research, Preece observed a high level of empathy in some online communities – particularly patient support spaces – for which she coined the term “empathic communities.”

 Preece joined the University of Maryland, College Park’s College of Information Studies as a professor in 2005 and soon became the College’s Dean.
-In June 2015, after serving as Dean for 10 years, Preece decided to return to teaching and research.
-She also serves as principal investigator of a citizen science environmental education projected funded by the National Science Foundation.
+In June 2015, after serving as Dean for 10 years, Preece returned to research.
+Currently, she serves as principal investigator of a citizen science environmental education project funded by the National Science Foundation.

 I first met Jenny in 1991, when she sought to interview me at a conference in Halifax, Nova Scotia for her influential HCI book.
 Then, when I saw her again at the CHI 1993 Conference in Amsterdam and told her about my sad divorce story, she replied that she was in the same situation.
 That led to longer discussions and a deepening relationship.
 She moved to the US in December 1996, and we were happily married in 2001.
 She’s continued writing her HCI books, plus her pioneering book on Online Communities, so we have common ground for discussions, but we mostly work to help each other, rather than to collaborate.
 She was Dean of the iSchool at the University of Maryland (2005-2015, the Provost called her an “Outstanding Dean”) and her current research is breaking new ground in HCI for citizen science.
 It’s been a wonderful time together. – Ben Shneiderman

-- Honors Degree in Biology, University of Ulster (1971)
+- Honors Degree in Biology, University of Ulster, Northern Ireland (1971)

-- Professor, University of Maryland, College Park, College of Information Studies (2015)
+- Professor, University of Maryland, College Park, College of Information Studies (2015 – current)

-- Professor of Information Systems and Human-Computer Interaction and Director of the Research Center for People and Systems Interactions (1994)
+- Professor of Information Systems and Human-Computer Interaction and Director of the Research Center for People and Systems Interactions, Southbank University, London (1994 – 1996)